Branch and Price for Submodular Bin Packing: Introduction

+The submodular knapsack is essential as it models the chance-constrained knapsack problem \citep{goyal2010ptas}.
+We thus provide an approach for solving submodular knapsack problems different from the pure valid inequality approach in \cite{atamturk2008polymatroids,atamturk2009submodular}.

-We propose several strategies to accelerate the convergence of the branch-and-price algorithm, i.e., improve primal and dual bounds. \cite{wei2020new} and \cite{gleixner2020price} incorporate the Farley bound (see \cite{farley1990note,vance1994solving}) into their algorithms to obtain an early valid dual bound before the termination of the column generation procedure.
+We propose several strategies to accelerate the convergence of the branch-and-price algorithm, i.e., improve primal and dual bounds.
+The Farley bound \cite{farley1990note,vance1994solving} is an early valid dual bound before the termination of the column generation procedure \cite{wei2020new, gleixner2020price}.
 The formula for the Farley bound imposes a condition on whether an exact pricing algorithm can improve the current dual bound.
-If the condition is not satisfied, we do not need any exact pricing algorithm, but can use a fast pricing heuristic.
-Therefore, a hybrid pricing strategy is used to speed up column generation in our branch-and-price algorithms.
-We also adapt a column selection heuristic from \cite{lubbecke2012primal}.
-This heuristic checks whether each new column can be combined with other generated columns to form a feasible solution.
-There are few publicly available instances for the SMBP problem. \cite{cohen2019overcommitment} test their approximation algorithms on real instances from data centers that are not available to the public due to confidentiality constraints.
-To compare the proposed algorithms, we generate instances according to their description.
-Finally, by combining the proposed techniques, our branch-and-price algorithm solves more instances and closes more dual gaps than \texttt{CPLEX}.
+If the condition is not satisfied, the exact pricing algorithm is unnecessary, so we can use fast pricing heuristic.
+Our branch-and-price algorithms use a hybrid pricing strategy to speed up the column generation procedure.
+The hybrid pricing strategy is thus an intermediate between exact pricing and heuristic pricing strategies \cite{blanco2023branch}.

+There are few publicly available instances of SMBP problems.
+In \cite{cohen2019overcommitment}, there is a method to generate instances from BPCC and DRBP under various distributions.
+We generate instances of three different scales by this method and conduct computational experiments on them.
+We implement our branch-and-price algorithm for the set cover formulation of SMBP and find that it outperforms existing methods, which solve the compact BSOCP formulation \cite{zhang2018ambiguous}.
+Our core innovation, PWL-B$\&$C pricing algorithm, and hybrid pricing strategy, significantly improve the branch-and-price algorithm.